xilenAtenea/LLM_explanation/README.md

 It is important to note that since this is an initial prototype, a limited amount of information has been used.
 The main objective of this project is to understand how the model works, how it must be created to work properly, the implemented RAG (Retrieval Augmented Generation) structure and, in general, how to implement the project in a functional way.

 The repository includes a detailed notebook that explains some concepts considered key and shows the process of creating the model along with some images that provide visual support.
-In addition, we are working on an additional repository that will be available soon, which will contain the complete implementation of the model together with the necessary documentation for its use and execution.
+In addition, an additional repository was created and is available at the following [link](https://github.com/xilenAtenea/LLM-for-Question-answering), which contains the complete implementation of the model together with the necessary documentation for its use and execution.

 Please note that this current repository is designed for educational and explanatory purposes only.
 We do not provide detailed instructions on how to use it or detail prerequisites, as its main purpose is to provide an in-depth understanding of how the model works.